gwDistSys15/hw2-phanikishoreg-xuchangle-hw2/README.md

 * one can return a string message with error like, "Not a number\n", "Invalid Input\n", "Incorrect conversion\n", etc.

 Things could get messier if Proxy server just forwards the response from one Conversion server to next server.
 The failure at one server just continues through all conversion levels.

+**All the servers developed by us, if they fail to convert, they close the socket without sending a response.**

 #### Limitations
 * Conversion servers or the Proxy server are not tested fully, so there are issues.